Clients & Policies

 "CONNECT" must be the only method in its rule.

-CONNECT requests are evaluated against explicit CONNECT tunnel rules first.
-If no tunnel rule matches, ExfilGuard can still perform a TLS bump preflight when matching HTTPS inspect rules exist for the same host/port.
-The real policy decision is then attached to the inner HTTP request.
-Private upstream addresses are never permitted, whether the request is plain HTTP, tunneled CONNECT, or bumped HTTPS.
+ExfilGuard evaluates CONNECT requests against explicit CONNECT tunnel rules first.
+If no tunnel rule matches, it can still perform a TLS bump preflight when matching HTTPS inspect rules exist for the same host and port.
+It then attaches the real policy decision to the inner HTTP request.
+ExfilGuard still blocks private upstream addresses in every mode.
+That includes plain HTTP, tunneled CONNECT, and bumped HTTPS.
+The point is to reduce SSRF risk and stop clients from reaching internal address space by mistake.

 URL Pattern Syntax